- What does a starfish look like who has adopted Epi-Paleo and CT?

-I also know I would not have survived the stress so well that I have in my life at this point if it was not for Jack’s blog and protocol.
+I also know I would not have survived the stress that I have in my life at this point if it was not for Jack’s blog and protocols.
 It has helped me in an amazing way.
 I am surprised at how much easier I find solutions now.
 I have gained perspective and increased mental strength.
 It has helped me not care for the easy way anymore, but the truth instead, as much as it might hurt.
 It gives me courage to deal with difficult things.
 To face the truth can be very uneasy in the beginning.
 But little by little, one develops a taste for it somehow, and then nothing can stop you!

 I enjoy my mornings so much.
 They are my favorite part of the day.
 That is when a new day begin full of new possibilities.
 I often tell myself, this will be an amazing day!
 I am able to make it into whatever I want.
 I wake up in the cold bedroom.
-Sometimes I just lie there doing nothing for a while, smiling and enjoying how good I feel LOL.
-Then I fix me a huge breakfast.
-I make me a big cup of organic Arabica coffee, I add cardamom to it and usually extra virgin raw coconut oil, or butter, or both, sometimes a raw egg yolk, and then I mix it into a creamy delicious bulletproof coffee.
+Sometimes I just lie there doing nothing for a while, smiling and enjoying how good I feel.
+I fix a huge breakfast.
+I make a big cup of organic Arabica coffee, I add cardamom to it and usually extra virgin raw coconut oil, or butter, or both, sometimes a raw egg yolk, and then I mix it into a creamy delicious Bulletproof coffee.
 I go out on my balcony and look into the sky for one minute, if it is not still dark.
 I look up in the sky frequently these days thanks to Jack.

-How does my CT looks like these days?
+How does my CT look these days?

-My CT is not that much though.
+My CT is not that much.
 I am kind of slow in this area, but I do small steps.
 I dip in the river for one or two minutes now as it is just a hole in the ice, and if I stay longer my toes hurt!
 I do longer if it is warmer, for sure.
-The view from my “shower”:

 My mom and dad dip into it every morning, too!
 I could never believe my daddy would go so far but he does now!
 Yay!

 I have realized if I balance right at the comfort zone with cold, I get used to colder temps smoothly without any suffering!
 So that is how I do it.
 Baby steps.
-Next winter I will go way further, I am confident.
+Next winter, I am confident I will go way further.
 Maybe I will be able to sit one hour in the ice hole like AKMan (a member at the forums living in Alaska) by then.

 How does “make food your medicine” work for me in my daily life?